 You cannot go wrong here, whether you choose a large booth or one of the hightop tables with a full view of big screen tvs to watch the game.
 Firepits on the patio are a draw at night when the crowd really builds.
 Pizzas, sandwiches, entrees and even a number of healthy wraps and salads are as inviting as the long list of specialty whiskeys, bourbons and other liquors.
 This is also one of the most happening places for lunch 7 days a week.
 (615-254-3029)

-Things here are private, perfect and well, past tense.
-The throwback to a prohibition era luxury speakeasy, this cocktail haven draws the most discriminating palettes for precise libations served in a classic fashion.
+At this cocktail bar, things are private, perfect and well, past tense.
+The throwback to a prohibition-era luxury speakeasy, this cocktail haven draws the most discriminating palettes for precise libations served in a classic fashion.
 For an additional treat, be sure and order the donuts, a house favorite.
 (615-636-7724)